Skip to content

 lex, parse, check, builtins(none)Use no additional options

-More flags currently don't exist.
-This makes the CLI simple but also very predictable – especially for scripts and CI.
+This keeps the CLI simple but also very predictable – especially for scripts and CI.
+See CLI Commands for the full exec reference.

 Creating Custom Wrappers